BradMcDanel/cps344-assignments/01-whimsi-browser/README.md

 If you encounter any package errors, try installing the required package using `pip`.

+Check out the `whimsi/` folder for more examples.

 Now that the setup is complete, you can proceed with the assignment tasks.